-The Liberty SiriusXM common stock is intended to track and reflect the separate economic performance of the businesses, assets and liabilities attributed to the Liberty SiriusXM Group, which, as of December 31, 2022, include Liberty's interests in Sirius XM Holdings and Live Nation, corporate cash, Liberty's 1.375% Cash Convertible Senior Notes due 2023 and related financial instruments, Liberty's 2.125% Exchangeable Senior Debentures due 2048, Liberty's 2.75% Exchangeable Senior Debentures due 2049, Liberty's 0.5% Exchangeable Senior Debentures due 2050 and margin loan obligations incurred by wholly-owned special purpose subsidiaries of Liberty.
-In April 2021, the Liberty SiriusXM Group paid approximately \$384 million to the Formula One Group to settle the call spread with respect to the shares of Live Nation attributed to the Liberty SiriusXM Group.
+The Liberty SiriusXM common stock is intended to track and reflect the separate economic performance of the businesses, assets and liabilities attributed to the Liberty SiriusXM Group, which, as of December 31, 2023, include its interest in Sirius XM Holdings, corporate cash, Liberty's 3.75% Convertible Senior Notes due 2028, Liberty's 2.75% Exchangeable Senior Debentures due 2049 and a margin loan obligation incurred by a wholly-owned special purpose subsidiary of Liberty.
 Sirius XM Holdings is the only operating subsidiary attributed to the Liberty SiriusXM Group.
 In the event Sirius XM Holdings were to become insolvent or file for bankruptcy, Liberty's management would evaluate the circumstances at such time and take appropriate steps in the best interest of all of its stockholders, which may not be in the best interest of a particular group or groups when considered independently.
-In such a situation, Liberty's management and the Board of Directors would have several approaches at their disposal, including, but not limited to, the conversion of the Liberty SiriusXM common stock into another tracking stock of Liberty, the reattribution of assets and liabilities among Liberty's tracking stock groups or the restructuring of Liberty's tracking stocks to either create a new tracking stock structure or eliminate it altogether.
-The Liberty SiriusXM Group retains intergroup interests in the Braves Group and the Formula One Group as of December 31, 2022, as described below.
+In such a situation, Liberty's management and board of directors (the "Board of Directors") would have several approaches at their disposal, including, but not limited to, the conversion of the Liberty SiriusXM common stock into another tracking stock of Liberty, the reattribution of assets and liabilities among Liberty's tracking stock groups or the restructuring of Liberty's tracking stocks to either create a new tracking stock structure or eliminate it altogether.
+However, Liberty is currently subject to certain contractual restrictions while the Transactions are pending and may not be able to take some or all of these approaches.
+See "Item 1A.
+Risk Factors -- Risks Relating to the proposed Liberty Sirius XM Holdings Split-Off and Merger - "We (with respect to the Liberty SiriusXM Group) and Liberty Sirius XM Holdings are subject to contractual restrictions while the Transactions are pending, which could adversely affect our business (with respect to the Liberty SiriusXM Group and Liberty Sirius XM Holdings) and could adversely affect Liberty Sirius XM Holdings."